juandes/spotify-audio-features-data-experiment/README.md

 * [Scikit-learn](http://scikit-learn.org/stable/)

 ## Report
-The full explanation and results of the experiment are found at: ...
+The full explanation and results of the experiment are found at [Is my Spotify music boring?
+A data analysis involving music, data, and machine learning](https://medium.com/towards-data-science/is-my-spotify-music-boring-an-analysis-involving-music-data-and-machine-learning-47550ae931de)